Payback 2

-Payback 2 is a mobile online multiplayer action video game developed and published by Apex Designs Entertainment Ltd. It is the sequel to the original 2001 Payback game, and was first released on 4 October 2012 for iOS, became free to play in 2013, and was released for Android on 10 October 2014 under the title Payback 2 - The Battle Sandbox.
+Payback 2 is a 2012 mobile online multiplayer action game developed and published by Apex Designs Entertainment Ltd. It is the sequel to the 2001's Payback, and was released on 4 October 2012 for iOS, became free-to-play in 2013, and was released for Android on 10 October 2014 under the title Payback 2 - The Battle Sandbox.

 Gameplay

 Payback 2 has a single-player "story" mode consisting of multiple chapters, the usual objective of each chapter being for the player to complete missions in order to obtain enough money to complete the chapter, unlocking the next.
 The player receives a mission after answering a ringing payphone, where instructions from "the boss" are given via an accomplice.
-The mission instructions include various criminal acts such as assassination or robbery.
-The player may also obtain money from activities such as destroying vehicles and killing pedestrians.
-After committing crimes, the player has to avoid being arrested or killed by the police, SWAT or army.
+The mission instructions include various criminal acts such as assassination, robbery or racing.
+The player may also obtain money from activities such as destroying vehicles, killing pedestrians and delivering certain things.
+After committing crimes, the player has to avoid being arrested or killed by the police, SWAT or military.